aquaULB/solving_pde_mooc/notebooks/01_Introduction/01_00_Preface.md

 * **Resolution of partial differential equations**

-    This part of course combines the concepts discussed in the first two chapters and describes through examples how they can be used to solve PDEs.
+    This part of the course combines the concepts discussed in the first two chapters and describes through examples how they can be used to solve PDEs.

 * **Iterative methods**